The Werewolf Caper:

 After all, it wasn’t in the Marauders’ interest to let Albus know that just about anyone could get into that tunnel.
-Sirius might have admitted to having let the cat out of the bag about how one gets into the tunnel while they were still in school, but we don’t absolutely know that he said as much at the time.
+Sirius might have admitted to having let the cat out of the bag about how one gets into the tunnel while they were still in school too Harry, but we don’t absolutely know that he said as much at the time.
 He well may have, but they were all in school for another two years, and that information may have leaked later.
 That there was no heavy consequences for anyone over the incident, strongly suggests that rather a lot of ”spin” was deployed.

 And, no. Being forced to take a vow not to tell anyone about there being a werewolf attending Hogwarts is not a heavy consequence.
 Snape got off just as lightly as Sirius did.
 The Marauders basically traded off the admission that Remus was a werewolf — which they knew Snape had already figured out — for his silence on the subject, and as a bonus gave him such a disgust of the whole business that he would probably not go stalking them thereafter.
 Leaving the way clear for them to smuggle Remus out of the shack, and go frolicking in the woods during the full moon.

-Plus, it seems fairly evident that neither Snape nor James were actually caught in the tunnel by the school authorities.
+Plus, it seems fairly evident to me now that neither Snape nor James were actually caught in the tunnel by the school authorities.
 The Marauders — who, after all, set this whole performance up — probably jumped in with a story that they had caught Snape at the Willow before he got into the tunnel, and had seen Remus through the entrance.

 Which was effectively offering Snape an easy out.
 They had him for spying, but they were willing to let him off on whatever charge of reckless endangerment IF he was willing to take it.
 Which would have made Snape himself complicit in the cover-up.
 And that was just the finishing touch to the whole setup.
 If he hadn’t hated them before he certainly would have over that.
 And any suggestion of life debts for having ”saved” him from going into the tunnel would have just infuriated him further.